adzcai/rlbook/book/6_pg/pg.md

 In order to apply this technique, we need to be able to evaluate the gradient $\nabla_\theta J(\pi_\theta).$ How can we do this?

-In practice, it's often impractical to evaluate the gradient directly.
+In practice, it’s often impractical to evaluate the gradient directly.
 For example, in supervised learning, $J(\theta)$ might be the sum of squared prediction errors across an entire **training dataset.**
-However, if our dataset is very large, we might not be able to fit it into our computer's memory!
+However, if our dataset is very large, we might not be able to fit it into our computer’s memory!

 Instead, we can *estimate* a gradient step using some estimator
 $\tilde \nabla J(\theta).$ This is called ***stochastic* gradient